Ascent Of The Amazon Logo

 Scrambled heads in Santarém

-July 12, 2016 by Pete
+July 12, 2016 by Casey

 I’m currently in the large jungle city of Santarém.
 Antonio, my recent guide, returns home today to Almeirim.
 His young wife is expecting the imminent arrival of their second child.
 It was a good experience walking with him, he was keen to learn some English and I picked up a few more Portuguese words.
 He … Read more »